namraaaa/AdvanceTrainingAssignments/README.md

 # AdvanceTrainingAssignments
 218 SL AK Batch- Advance Training Course
 Advance Java Projects are uploaded in a Single folder.
-I have written a Wrong commit statement.
+I have written a Wrong commit statement for it.